-Your school, district, or state will register you and let you know if you need to bring your own or a school-issued device or if one will be provided for you on test day.
+If you plan to take the PSAT 8/9 at the school you normally attend, your school, district, or state will register you and let you know if you need to bring your own or a schoolissued device or if one will be provided for you on test day.
 School staff will also provide you with sign-in information that is unique to you.

-Before you test, staff at your school may hold a digital readiness check.
+Before you test, staff at your school may hold a student readiness check.
 In this session, you'll sign in to Bluebook with a sign-in ticket that's unique to you, run a quick device check, complete exam setup, and try out a test preview.
-During exam setup, which will happen either during the digital readiness check or right before the test, you'll have the chance to confirm your personal information and you'll be required to review and agree to the PSAT 8/9 Testing Rules.
+During exam setup, which will happen either during the student readiness check or right before the test, you'll have the chance to confirm your personal information and you'll be required to review and agree to the PSAT 8/9 Testing Rules.
 You should review them beforehand.
 (See PSAT 8/9 Testing Rules on page 16.)
 It's important to confirm your personal information is correct after you sign in to the testing application with your sign-in ticket.
 If your information is incorrect or you received someone else's sign-in ticket, tell school staff immediately.